Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1-WebApp-OIDC/1-1-MyOrg/README.md

 cd "1-WebApp-OIDC\1-1-MyOrg"
   ```

 > Given that the name of the sample is very long, and so are the name of the referenced NuGet packages, you might want to clone it in a folder close to the root of your hard drive, to avoid file size limitations on Windows.

-  In the **appsettings.json** file:

-  - replace the `ClientID` value with the *Application ID* from the application you registered in Application Registration portal on *Step 1*.
-  - replace the `TenantId` value with the *Tenant ID* where you registered your Application on *Step 1*.
-  - replace the `Domain` value with the *Azure AD domain name*,  e.g. contoso.onmicrosoft.com where you registered your Application on *Step 1*.

 #### Option 2: Create the sample from the command line